On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Secondary baroclinic vorticity enhanced stretching mechanism

-Moreover, checking the normalised SBV circulation growth of different shock strength, one can found that the same magnitude of positive and negative vorticity occurs in all cases concerned, as shown in figure \ref{fig: cir-baro}(a).
-Similar to $Ma$=2.4 case, the synchronous growth of SBV and scalar dissipation rate in other shock Mach number cases is also confirmed in figure \ref{fig: cir-baro}(b).
-The SBV circulation peak value is higher as shock strength increases and will be modelled in $\S$\ref{subsec: inertial velocity model}.
+Moreover, checking the normalised SBV circulation growth for different shock strength, one can found that the same magnitude of positive and negative vorticity occurs in all cases concerned, as shown in figure \ref{fig: cir-baro}(a).
+Since positive circulation contains the initial shock induced vorticity, the absolute value of negative circulation, $|\Gamma^-/\Gamma|$ solely attributed to negative SBV vorticity, can be denoted as SBV circulation.
+Similar to the $Ma$=2.4 case, the synchronous growth of SBV circulation and scalar dissipation rate in other shock Mach number cases is also confirmed in figure~\ref{fig: cir-baro}(b).
+The SBV circulation peak value is higher as shock strength increases and happens at the time of bridge structure formation.
+We further record the temporal evolution of maximum azimuthal velocity $V_\theta^{\textrm{max}}$ for each VD cases in figure~\ref{fig: cir-baro}(b).
+It can be found that when SBV circulation peak is reached, the peak value of azimuthal velocity occurs, in accordance to the azimuthal velocity profiles in figure~\ref{fig: Vthe-VD-line2}.
+The relation between SBV peak and azimuthal velocity peak value will be discussed and modelled respectively in $\S$\ref{subsec: inertial velocity model}.